Mud Bay (store)

-The conversion to an ESOP company started in May, 2014.
+In 2015, Mud Bay announced that it would start an employee-stock ownership plan for its employees, effectively making it an employee-owned company.
 The co-CEOs, siblings Lars Wulff and Marissa Wulff, were inspired by The Great Game of Business to do so.
 On August 20, 2015, the owners and employees signed a "declaration of worker ownership" at the company's annual meeting at Green River Community College.
 For a few years after that, many of the company's decisions were made by a team called "The 20", most of whom were elected by employee-owner peers.
-Since the company reached over 500 employees in 2020, most decisions are now made by the executives which work in home office, with the goal of standardizing all the 50+ stores.
+Since the company reached over 500 employees in 2020, most decisions are now made by the executives, with the goal of standardizing all the 50+ stores.

-It was named Pet Business retailer of the year, 2015.